Prep football: Gorman, Centennial, SLAM remain No. 1

 Class 3A

-Around 3A: SLAM Academy put away Democracy Prep for a 35-22 win. … Moapa Valley rolled to a 42-9 road win at Boulder City. … Virgin Valley cruised past The Meadows 59-19. … Boulder City plays at Virgin Valley at 7 p.m. … Mater East outlasted Pahrump Valley 36-30 on the road.
+Around 3A: SLAM Academy remained undefeated in league play with a 50-0 win over The Meadows. … Moapa Valley rolled to a 49-15 win at Mater East. … Boulder City defeated Virgin Valley 28-14 to create a three-way tie for second place in the league standings. … Virgin Valley plays at SLAM Academy at 6 p.m. … Democracy Prep defeated Pahrump Valley 28-20.

 Girls volleyball